kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-Once the account has been added, it will be stored locally and it can be retrieved it the next time the app runs.
+Once the account has been added, it will be stored locally and can be retrieved the next time the app runs.

 ### Account identification

-Every account on the Kin blockchain is made of a key pair: public address and private key.
+Every account on the Kin Blockchain has an associated key pair: public address and private key.
 Public address is often called public key.
 The private key is often also called private seed.

-The public address is especially useful because this is what is used to identify an account publicly and send or receive Kin.
+The public address is especially useful because this is what is used to identify an account publicly, for example to send or receive Kin.

 In Swift the account's public address can retrieved easily with `.publicAddress`.

 ```swift